Andrew R. VealeAttorney

 When you’re involved in a dispute regarding a loved one, you may feel like you are alone in the fight.
 You want to know you’ve got the right advocate in your corner.

-Prior to joining Czepiga, Daly, Pope & Perri, Andrew worked in the area of civil litigation including probate matters, health care, personal injury, and medical malpractice defense.
+Prior to joining Czepiga, Daly, Pope & Perri, Andrew worked in civil litigation including probate matters, health care, personal injury, and medical malpractice defense.
 He has also done pro bono work for indigent children in juvenile matters and has represented prisoners in civil rights cases.

-- Successfully achieved the admission of a non-original Last Will and Testament and had clients appointed as administrators after disqualifying proposed executor.
+- July 2020: Andrew prevailed in a contested probate matter that resulted the admission of a non-original Last Will and Testament and had clients appointed as administrators after disqualifying proposed executor.

 - Probate litigation